HFS FAQ

 3. When the total is approaching the limit, close the Backup Report window and click on Stop in the Task List window.

-What does and doesn't get backed up by Spectrum Protect?
+What does and doesn't get backed up by Storage Protect?

 How many copies of my files are kept, and how long for?